-After participating in the Destinations for All World Summit on Accessible Tourism, I had the chance to take part in two days of guided tours around Brussels.
-The purpose of these intense days was to find out more about the accessibility of Brussels and its tourist attractions.
+After speaking at the Destinations for All World Summit on Accessible Tourism, I took part in two days of guided tours around Brussels.
+These intense days’ purpose was to learn more about the accessibility of Brussels and its tourist attractions.

-Despite the fact that the charming European city is challenging for wheelchair users in many areas, there are definitely quite some accessible places to discover!
-So here is a list of 6 great wheelchair-accessible things to do in Brussels as well as tips on how to get around and where to stay!
+Even though the charming capital of Belgium is challenging for wheelchair users in many areas, there are definitely some accessible places to discover!
+So, here comes a list of beautiful sights to visit in wheelchair-accessible Brussels.
+You will also find tips on how to get around and where to stay!

 1. Grand Place